sarisabban/Pose/README.md

 Using this data structure, Pose can build and manipulate polypeptides and nucleic acids: construct any polypeptide or nucleic acid from sequence, move dihedral and rotamer angles, mutate residues and base pairs, and measure bond lengths and angles.
 It is designed as a substrate for higher-level protocols such as simulated annealing, molecular dynamics, and machine learning-based molecular design.

 **Key features:**
-- Designed to be extremely stable bare-metal python: NumPy is the only dependency for the core `Pose` and `Molecule` classes; SciPy is needed only for the `Void()` cavity-detection tool
+- Designed to be extremely stable bare-metal python: NumPy is the only dependency for the core `Pose` and `Molecule` classes
 - 26 amino acids supported by default (20 canonical + 6 non-canonical: LYX, MSE, PYL, SEC, TRF, TSO), can be extended to 100+
 - Support for both L-amino acids and D-amino acids (mixed sequences fully supported)
 - 5 DNA and RNA canonical nucleotides